 Right now I have my phone set on a 10 minute timer while I’m running a bath upstairs.
-Fiancé has decided to go to confession (a ritual which I’m still not too sure I understand, but ok, no judgment) and so nothing calls more for a nice warm bath than a calm Saturday afternoon at home alone.
+Fiancé has decided to go to confession (a ritual which I’m still not too sure I understand, but ok, no judgment) and so I’m taking this time for a little indulgence in a nice warm bath on this calm Saturday afternoon at home alone.

 A quick Google search of “ritual bathing” leads me to believe perhaps this is not the best title for this post.
 I don’t follow my bath with burning a list or chanting.
 But there is something so beautiful and relaxing about bathing.